dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Architectures/Instruction Set Architectures.md

 As described by von Neumann, the architecture has:
 - **Processing unit** containing an ALU (arithmetic something unit) and processor registers
 - **Control unit** containing an instruction register and program counter
+	- The instruction register includes quickly accessible memory to perform calculations and instructions
 - **Memory unit** that stores data and instructions
 - **External mass storage**
 - **Input output mechanisms**